wp-plugins/wordpress-mobile-edition/README.txt

 == Changelog ==

+= 3.2 =

+- Updated to carrington-mobile.1.1
+- Updated changelog for previous versions
+- Added additional security
+- Support for non traditional directory structures
+- Created a working-html directory
+- Added the option of custom link text for clfmobi_mobile_link()
+- Included options for default Exit and Return mobile version text.

 = 3.1 =

 - Added changelog
 - Added filter to enable other plugins to participate in mobile checking
 - Added hook to enable other plugins to add to the settings page

+= 3.0.5 =

+- Updated Carrington mobile theme
+- Added default support for webOS

+= 3.0.4 =

+- Updated README FAQ

+= 3.0.3 =

+- Support for Carrington mobile theme versioning

+= 3.0.2 =

+- Default support for google and yahoo mobile crawlers
+- Check to see where the plugin file is located  /plugins or /plugins/wordpress-mobile-edition

+= 3.0.1 =

+- Readme update

+= 3.0 =

+- Compatibility with WP Super cache
+- Restructuring of how the plugin works
+- Added a theme based on Carrington mobile to display the mobile version
+- Created an options page to add custom user agents

+= 2.1 =

+- Added custom request handler
+- Security update
+- Added ability for insertion of 'see mobile version' link into theme
+- Added akm_template filter

+= 2.0 =

+- Added wp-mobile theme; how/what is displayed in the mobile version
+- Restructured plugin

+= 1.8 =

+- Localization support
+- Comment support for already logged in users
+- Added check_mobile and mobile_redirect functions

+= 1.7 =

+- WordPress 1.2 support